Political situation Turbulent years and slow change

 Government barely able to fulfil basic functions

-The implementation of the development plans is hindered, among other things, by the extremely low level of financial resources available in the government budget.
-With a tax-to-GDP ratio of 10.5 per cent (2019), there is not enough revenue to finance urgently needed investments in the country's run-down infrastructure or in its education and health systems.
+With a tax-to-GDP ratio of 10.2 per cent (2021), there is not enough revenue to finance urgently needed investments in the country's run-down infrastructure or in its education and health systems.
 In parts of the country, the state is unable to exercise its monopoly on force.
 In many areas, the government is not able to fulfil its basic functions vis-à-vis the people.
+Even though the ratio of government spending on education and health in the budget is above the regional average, absolute per capita expenditure in the two sectors is significantly below the average for sub-Saharan Africa.

-Improvements are needed in the areas of good governance and rule of law.
 One factor that is acting as a particular impediment to development is widespread corruption.
-In 2020, Madagascar ranked 149th out of 180 countries evaluated on the Corruption Perceptions Index of the non-governmental organisation Transparency International.
+In 2022, Madagascar ranked 142nd out of 180 countries evaluated on the Corruption Perceptions Index (External link) of the non-governmental organisation Transparency International.
 A small political and economic elite reaps the profits from the country's wealth of natural resources and often stands in the way of fundamental reforms.